 18.1 University Authority and Responsibilities.
-Section 1001.74, Florida

-Statutes, authorizes the University to establish rules and procedures regarding patents, copyrights, and trademarks.
-Such rules and procedures shall be consistent with the terms of this Article.
+Section 1004.23, Florida Statutes, and the Board of Governors' delegations to the University Board of Trustees authorize the University to establish regulations and procedures regarding patents, copyrights, and trademarks.
+Any regulations and procedures shall be consistent with the terms of this Article.

-- 18.2 Definitions.
-The following definitions shall apply in Article 18: - (a) A "work" includes any copyrightable material, such as printed material, computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, musical or dramatic compositions, choreographic works, pictorial or graphic works, and sculptural works. - (b) An "invention" includes any discovery, invention, process, composition of matter, article of manufacture, know-how, design, model, technological development, strain, variety, culture of any organism, or portion, modification, translation, or extension of these items, and any mark used in connection with these items. - (c) "University support" includes the use of University funds, personnel, facilities, equipment, materials, or technological information, and includes such support provided by other public or private organizations when it is arranged, administered, or controlled by the University.
+18.2 Definitions.
+The following definitions shall apply in Article 18:

+(a) A "work" includes any copyrightable material, such as printed material, computer software code or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, musical or dramatic compositions, choreographic works, pictorial or graphic works, and sculptural works.
+A "work" does not include any patentable material, which is encompassed with the definition of an "invention" in Section 18.2(b), below.

+(b) An "invention" includes any discovery, invention, process, composition of matter, article of manufacture, know-how, design, model, technological development, strain, variety, culture of any organism, or portion, modification, translation, or extension of these items, and any mark used in connection with these items.

+(c) "Appreciable University resources" includes the use of University funds, personnel, students, equipment, facilities, materials, or technological information, and includes such resources provided by other public or private organizations when it is arranged, administered or controlled by the University.
+The support must go beyond the resources commonly or routinely provided or made available to similarly situated faculty members.
+For example, the minimal use of basic resources such as office supplies; libraries; one's office, office computer/laptop/tablet and other general University computer resources is not considered appreciable University resources.